Gasworks: Gasworks in popular culture

-Gasworks were noted for their foul smell and generally located in the poorest areas of metropolitan areas.
+Gasworks were noted for their foul smell and generally located in the poorest metropolitan areas.
 Cultural remnants of gasworks include many streets named Gas Street or Gas Avenue and groups or gangs known as Gas House Gang, such as the 1934 St. Louis Cardinals baseball team.
 The 1946 film Gas House Kids features children from New York's Gas House District taking on a gang, and spawned two sequels.
 Ewan McColl's 1968 song "Dirty Old Town" (about his home town of Salford) famously begins "Found my love by the gaswork croft…" (in cover versions often "I met my love by the gasworks wall…")

 Fans of Bristol Rovers F.C. in south west England are known as ‘Gas-Heads’ due to the proximity of gasometers near to their original ground at Eastville in Bristol.
 Bristol Rovers F.C. is also known as ‘The Gas’.

 Railway gasworks

 Gas was used for many years to illuminate the interior of railway carriages.
 The New South Wales Government Railways manufactured its own oil-gas for this purpose, together with reticulated coal-gas to railway stations and associated infrastructure.
 Such works were established at the Macdonaldtown Carriage Sheds, Newcastle, Bathurst, Junee and Werris Creek.
 These plants followed on from the works of a private supplier which the railway took over in 1884.

 Gas was also transported in special travelling gas reservoir wagons from the gasworks to stationary reservoirs located at a number of country stations where carriage reservoirs were replenished.

 With the spreading conversion to electric power for lighting buildings and carriages during the 1920s and 1930s, the railway gasworks were progressively decommissioned.